 Ransomware can represent a near-guaranteed and easy payload for some of the world's most sophisticated cybercriminals.
-This method of attack involves the encryption of data and a demand for a financial payoff in the range of hundreds to thousands of dollars.
+This method of attack involves encrypting data and demanding a financial payoff in the range of hundreds to thousands of dollars.

 For IT professionals, it's important to understand how this recent spike in malware attacks has the potential to impact your firm if you're unprepared.
-Join us as we review the state of ransomware and how businesses can be prepared.
+Join us as we review the state of ransomware and how businesses can defend themselves from ransomware attacks.

 The State of Ransomware